8 Tips To Prepare for Hurricanes in Mexico

 3. Resources To Follow

-These Advisories and warnings are disseminated at intervals by color through local radio and TV as well as social media.
+These Advisories and warnings are disseminated at intervals by color through local radio, TV, and social media.

 You can also monitor COEPROC (Coordinación Estatal de Protección Civil) for your area.
 NOAA is also a source of information but rarely provides local info for Mexico.